 Helping to protect communities through public access defibrillator (PAD) programs

 Our life-saving defibrillators are needed everywhere the public can access them to save lives.
 For practical purposes, that means wherever two or more meet: at work, school, in restaurants, malls, airports, libraries, and other public places.

 Take San Diego (California) example.
 San Diego started its nationally recognized Project Heart Beat in 2001.
 Working with agencies, businesses, and organizations across San Diego County, they’ve deployed more than 4,000 of Cardiac Science’s Powerheart AEDs in public places.
-Since the program’s inception, these publicly accessible defibrillators have been used to save lives.
+Since the program’s inception, these publicly accessible defibrillators have been used to save over 175 lives.
 Imagine the impact on all those families – and the community at large.
 Unsatisfied, San Diego City Council went further in December 2008 and unanimously passed the first-in-the-nation heart safe bill requiring automated external defibrillators under the municipal buildings code.
 Council member Jim Madaffer said, “This legislation grasps the common sense point that wherever a large number of people are, there needs to be an AED and appropriate training just as there needs to be a fire extinguisher.”
 We echo the sentiment.

 PAD programs provide participating schools, organisations, and businesses with the resources that make placing defibrillators safe and affordable.
 These resources include: